-Believe it or not, some European countries have the most secure retirements.
+Believe it or not, European countries have the most secure and best retirements.
 However, Americans can emulate their type of financial security using their own resources here.

-According to the 2019 Natixis CoreData Global Retirement Index, seven of the top 10 best countries for retirement are located in Europe, out of all the nations analyzed in Natixis’ study.
+According to the 2021 Natixis CoreData Global Retirement Index, 7 of the top 10 best countries for retirement are located in Europe, out of all the nations analyzed in Natixis’ study.

 The index ranks countries based on four themes covering key aspects for welfare in retirement:

-- Having good health and access to quality healthcare
+- Health: Good health and access to quality healthcare

 Key factors contributing to European countries’ high rankings include high per capita wealth, sound financial systems, universal healthcare systems, and government policy geared toward ensuring high standards in terms of the environment and overall well-being of citizens.